Monday, September 16, 2013

 • Any profile with the word "expert" or "influencer" in it (and most with the word "marketing" in it), though I make an exception if the person posts interesting tweets (most self-proclaimed experts/influencers do not).

 • Accounts with an "egg" icon, a fish-face photo, a porn-like photo or no biographical info.
 I want to know something about the people I'm following.
 If you can't say something about yourself or upload a photo, how do I know you're not just a bot?
-Twitter should be interactive - why should we interact?
+Social media should be interactive - why should we interact?
 Occasionally, I do follow egg/no bio accounts when they've made some interesting tweets.

 • Trolls (and, yes, sometimes even accounts I'd agree with on paper are trolls who are only there to stir things up).